-The sock flexible and breathable, preventing your foot from overheating or itching.
+These special socks for plantar fasciitis are flexible and breathable, preventing your foot from overheating or itching.
 It has built-in antistatic and antibacterial properties, in addition to odor control.
 Be aware that your purchase is for a single sock, not a pair as is the case with most products.

-The sewing inside the sleeve is meant to emulate the figure eight shape you would use with sports tape.
+The sewing inside the sleeve is meant to emulate the figure-eight shape you would use with sports tape.
 Coolmax and Lycra make up the fabric.
 Coolmax has sweat fighting properties, and the Lycra is known for being breathable.
 Sizes are based on shoe size, and go up to size 10.5 for women and 13.5 for men.